6 Ways to Support Independence At Home

 Chit-Chat:

-Video & Phone Calls– Stay connected by inviting your extended family to pick a time slot over the next few weeks to reach out to your loved one.
+Video & Phone Calls- Stay connected by inviting the extended family to pick a time slot over the next few weeks to reach out to your loved one.

 Independence Tip:

-Signup Genius offers free signup windows, to be sure they have someone new each day reaching out.
+Signup Genius or a family calendar offer ways to be sure your loved one has someone new each day reaching out.

 PURPOSE